nickjackolaisen/BusinessInitiaitive/_posts/statistics/non-profit organizations stats/2024-09-16-number_of_non_profits_united_states.md

 ---
-title: "Number of Non-Profits in the U.S. - The Influence of Non Profits on the U.S. Economy in 2024"
+title: "Number of Nonprofits in the U.S. - The Influence of Non Profits on the U.S. Economy in 2024"
 layout: post
 date: 2024-09-16
-update_date:
+update_date: 2024-12-10
 author: jack_nicholaisen
-summary: "Discover how many non-profit organizations operate in the U.S. and their powerful influence on the economy.
+summary: "Discover how many nonprofits organizations operate in the U.S. and their powerful influence on the economy.
 Explore the surprising facts behind their far-reaching impact!"
 thumbnail: /images/posts-headers/number-of-non-profits-united-states-header.jpg
 image: /images/posts-headers/number-of-non-profits-united-states-header.jpg
 permalink: /statistics/non-profit/number-in-united-states/